maxblee/django_sourcebook/README.md

 ```

 ## FOIA

+By running `make init`, you should already have information about the name of every single state's public records act and general information about the time period in which agencies are required to respond to you by.
+I manually compiled this information from [Muckrock](https://www.muckrock.com/), [The Reporter's Committee for Freedom of the Press](https://www.rcfp.org/), the [National Freedom of Information Coalition](https://www.nfoic.org/), and some Google searches.

+This functionality allows you to keep track of agencies that are delinquent in their requests under the Browse Requests search form in the FOIA app on this site.

+You should almost never have to change this information.
+If a state changes its law, however, let me know so I can update the database and push a commit to origin.

+The only thing you *should* have to change about individual state information are the state public records templates.

 ### Templates

 State-level public records laws are similar enough to one another that you can largely use the same template to file requests across state lines.
 However, because states have different public records provisions (for instance, some have fee waivers written into statute, while others don't; some have residency requirements, while others don't), it can be beneficial to have different templates for different states.